Gay Games: Gay Games XII: Valencia 2026

+Gay Games XII was held from June 27 through July 4, 2026, in Valencia, Spain.
+There were 41 sports events.
+The games were met with protests and graffiti.
+The opening ceremony suffered from sound problems.
+Heat made some competitions difficult.

+Selection

 The Federation of Gay Games published the call for interested cities on 19 December 2019, and the official RFI was issued on January 31, 2020.
 Prospective bidding cities had to submit the response to the RFI by February 21, 2020.
 At the early stage, evidence on social media existed for a bid by Brisbane, Australia and Brighton & Hove, United Kingdom.
 Anecdotal evidence from the 2022 bid process also suggested that Tel Aviv, Israel, would bid again, seeking to bring the Gay Games to the Middle East for the first time, although this did not materialise.
 The press release issued on February 29 by the FGG stated: "The Federation of Gay Games has received a record number of expressions of interest from cities around the globe desiring to be the host of the twelfth Gay Games XII to be held in 2026!"
 A shortlist of three Candidate Cities was announced on March 1, 2021.
 On November 11, 2021 in Brighton, United Kingdom, Valencia, Spain was selected as the host for 2026.

 Below is the official list of the candidate cities: